Touffy/webtoken-client/README.md

 ## License and credits

-jwt-client is distributed under the [X11 license](http://www.gnu.org/licenses/license-list.html#X11License).
+webtoken-client is distributed under the [X11 license](http://www.gnu.org/licenses/license-list.html#X11License).

 This was developped in part during my work hours at STIME — Les Mousquetaires.
 That is why there is a version of this documentation in French.